Antarctica|Climbing|Hack|Humor|Photo Navigation: < Previous Next >

 [20090804_084043_DiscesaScarpa.jpg]

 Walking down the mountain afterwards, down the 'solco', a trench that goes for hundred of meters from the summit pole in the direction of the village church.
 Or rather in the direction of the pagan temple which predates it.
-Usually pics and showels are used to dig it anew, but this time everybody's too wet.
+Usually pics and shovels are used to dig it anew, but this time everybody's too wet.

 Right: Walking down the mountain afterwards, down the 'solco', a trench that goes for hundred of meters from the summit pole in the direction of the village church.
 Or rather in the direction of the pagan temple which predates it.
-Usually pics and showels are used to dig it anew, but this time everybody's too wet.
+Usually pics and shovels are used to dig it anew, but this time everybody's too wet.

 [20090804_102818_Vetozza.jpg]